 By 1930 a two-way television system he had developed was in regular use, with Bell Labs‘ New York Research Facility spending years of development and research on it.
 The intention was to develop videotelephony and television for telecommunications and broadcast purposes.

-While the end result of the experiment helped prove the effect of special relativity, Ives‘ interpretation of the results were in his mind a direct refutation of the idea of special relativity.
+While the result of the experiment helped prove the effect of special relativity, Ives‘ interpretation of the results was in his mind a direct refutation of the idea of special relativity.

 New York Times Archive – First Practical Demonstration of Television